American Rescue Plan Act of 2021: Impact

-The bill's economic-relief provisions are overwhelmingly geared toward low-income and middle-class Americans, who will benefit from (among other provisions) the direct payments, the bill's expansion of low-income tax credits, child-care subsidies, expanded health-insurance access, extension of expanded unemployment benefits, food stamps, and rental assistance programs.
+The bill's economic-relief provisions were overwhelmingly geared toward low-income and middle-class Americans, who received the direct payments, the bill's expansion of low-income tax credits, child-care subsidies, expanded health-insurance access, extension of expanded unemployment benefits, food stamps, and rental assistance programs.
 The bill contains little direct aid to high income-earners, who largely retained their jobs during the COVID-19 economic shock and bolstered their savings.
 Biden's administration crafted the plan in part because economic aid to lower-income and middle-income Americans (who are more likely to immediately spend funds on bills, groceries, and housing costs to avoid eviction or foreclosure) is more likely to stimulate the U.S. economy than aid to higher-earners (who are more likely to save the money).
-The Institute on Taxation and Economic Policy found that the stimulus bill's direct payments, child tax credit expansion, and earned income tax credit expansion would boost the income of the poorest one-fifth of Americans by nearly $3,590.
+The Institute on Taxation and Economic Policy predicted that the stimulus bill's direct payments, child tax credit expansion, and earned income tax credit expansion would boost the income of the poorest one-fifth of Americans by nearly $3,590.
 The Congressional Budget Office estimated that the bill's increase in health insurance subsidies would lead to 1.3 million previously uninsured Americans gaining health insurance coverage.

-An analysis by Columbia University's Center on Poverty and Social Policy estimated that the original stimulus proposal would reduce overall U.S. poverty by a third, reduce child poverty by 57.8% and reduce the adult poverty rate by more than 25%.
-However these estimates relied in part upon a minimum wage increase that was not included in the final bill, meaning effects on poverty may be notably different from those anticipated in that study.
+A 2022 study from the Brookings Institution found mixed results for some of the bill's economic development funding.
+Some provisions, such as the unemployment insurance, were never renewed.

 The Tax Policy Center wrote that, for households making under $25,000, the bill would cut their taxes by an average of $2,800, which would boost their after-tax income by 20%.
 Additionally, low-income households with children would see an average tax cut of about $7,700, and this would boost their after-tax income by 35%.
 Middle-income households will also see an average tax cut of about $3,350, and this would increase their after-tax income by 5.5%.
 Overall, about 70% of the bill's tax benefits will go to households making under $91,000.

+A 2025 National Academy of Sciences report concluded that the temporary expansions of the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) under the Act lifted more than 2 million children above the poverty line.